-The Polio, Emergencies and Country Collaboration (PEC) Cluster works to eradicate polio globally, coordinate and implement health responses to humanitarian emergencies, disasters, crises and conflicts and strengthen WHO’s work in and with countries, with a special emphasis on fragile states and situations.
+The Polio and Emergencies (PEC) Cluster works to eradicate polio globally, coordinate and implement health responses to humanitarian emergencies, disasters, crises and conflicts and strengthen WHO’s work in and with countries, with a special emphasis on fragile states and situations.

 PEC leads WHO’s technical assistance to countries

 PEC aims to achieve these objectives by improving outcomes at the country level.
 The cluster houses the main Organization-wide elements of the WHO country support function, that aim at tailoring WHO country collaboration to the needs and capacities of all its Member States.

 PEC/POL leads the global effort to eradicate polio, a public-private partnership which has reduced the incidence of this disease by 99% over the past 20 years.
 With endemic polio beaten back to parts of just three countries, PEC/POL manages and coordinates the development of eradication strategies, provides policy guidance and coordinates operational, social and scientific research.
 Most importantly, PEC/POL provides key technical support to countries as they implement the immunization and surveillance activities to achieve a polio-free world.